cog

 3: Run it.

-Windows 7+; requires Command Prompt
+Windows 7+; requires admin*

-Allows you to create a new administrator account, bypassing restrictions.
+Create a new administrator account, bypassing restrictions.

 2: Create a new user by running these commands: "net {username} /add" & "net localgroup administrators {username} /add".

-Windows 10+; requires Powershell
+Windows 10+; requires Command Prompt/Powershell

 Allows you to run any executable file you want.